20 Signs of A Psychopath: Recognize Their Toxic Traits

 They often coerce their victims to praise them.
 Some may even punish the victim for refusing to give in to their fantasies and whims.

-When they are invited, they demand the finest treatment (which is narcissistic entitlement), and if they are not, they will start a violent spate of acts and fights without regard for anyone else (which is psychopathic callousness).
+When they are invited, they demand the finest treatment (which is narcissistic entitlement), and if they are not, they will start a spate of acts and fights without regard for anyone else (psychopathic callousness).

 They also often have a grandiose sense of self-worth (grandiosity), believing they are superior to others and entitled to special privileges, much like narcissists.

 Real-life example: Joseph Stalin, former Soviet leader, had many psychopathic traits, including a lack of empathy and a ruthless approach to power.
-He ruthlessly destroyed his perceived enemies and ordered the misery and deaths of millions.
+He decimated his perceived enemies and ordered the misery and annihilation of millions of people.

 12. Social Deviance And Abnormal Thinking